Carpenter Bees in Albuquerque NM

 Carpenter Bee Nests & Habitat

 Unlike many types of bees, carpenter bees are mostly solitary.
 They do not live in nests.
 Adult carpenter bees overwinter in abandoned nest tunnels, in which they’ve stored limited pollen in order to survive the colder winter months.
-The bees that survive the winter will emerge in the spring to feed on nectar, mate and build galleries.
+Bees that survive the winter will emerge in the spring to feed on nectar, mate, and build galleries.
 They may reuse an already existing gallery or they may excavate new galleries.
-Carpenter bee nests can often be found in decks, eaves, fascia boards, doors, railings, window trim, and other wooden surfaces.
-They prefer the wood from redwood, cedar, pine, and cypress trees and target wood that is unpainted, untreated, and weathered.
+Their nests can often be found in decks, eaves, fascia boards, doors, railings, window trim, and other wooden surfaces.
+These types of bees prefer the wood from redwood, cedar, pine, and cypress trees and target wood that is unpainted, untreated, and weathered.
 However, they occasionally target painted and primed wood as well.

 Carpenter Bee Behaviors & Stings

 Carpenter bees may sting when they feel threatened.
 However, only female carpenter bees possess a stinger.
 Males, which may appear a bit more aggressive and territorial, cannot sting.
 The main concern with carpenter bees is the structural damage they can cause.
 In general, carpenter bees do not pose much of a problem for homes and businesses, but generations of carpenter bees tunneling into the same wood can lead to significant structural damage.
 Carpenter bees produce broods that return to the same nest location to begin additional nests, creating trouble for those structures and homes with an infestation.
 Additionally, the larvae developing in homes are attractive to woodpeckers and create more extensive damage to the existing holes while creating unwanted noise.

 If you’ve noticed damage from carpenter bees, it’s important to always contact your local bee control company.